en de

 Image credit: Food for Friends in Brighton

-If you are keen to dine in an award-winning restaurant in Brighton, Food for Friends is probably just what you are looking for.
-Founded in 1981, the restaurant has always focussed on serving sophisticated and unique dishes that are completely vegetarian or vegan
+If you are keen to dine in an award-winning restaurant in Brighton, Food for Friends is exactly what you are looking for.
+Founded in 1981, the restaurant has always focused on serving sophisticated and unique dishes that are completely vegetarian or vegan.

 Tip #3: The Salt Room